 Asus ROG STRIX B550-E GAMING | AM4 | $360 | Mini-ITX |

 AMD B550 is a very popular chipset for gamers and enthusiasts.
-At the moment, this chipset has one of the widest variety of motherboards ranging from cheap $80 motherboard all the way to high end $360 ASUS ROG Strix B550-E Gaming motherboard.
+This chipset currently has one of the widest varieties of motherboards ranging from cheap $80 motherboards to high-end $360 ASUS ROG Strix B550-E Gaming motherboards.

-While there are budget and expensive outliers here, the most common price bracket for AMD B550 motherboard is between $130-$180 with the most popular B550 motherboards being in the $180 range.
+While there are budget and expensive outliers here, the most common price bracket for AMD B550 motherboards is between $130-$180, with the most popular B550 motherboards in the $180 range.

-They offer the best features such as the highest number of PCIe lanes, newest connectivity standards, the best VRM and phase power design, and of course, the most attractive looks.
+They offer the best features, such as the highest number of PCIe lanes, the newest connectivity standards, the best VRM and phase power design, and the most attractive looks.

 Intel Z560 Motherboard Prices